soyvictor/justride/README.md

-A peer-to-peer marketplace for renting motorcycles.
+A peer-to-peer marketplace for renting motorcycles